Modern Places of Worship

 - 27 April 2017: Cambridge: the future of faith: trainee faith leaders share their views

-- Cardiff: The politics of religious architecture
+- 21 March 2018: Cardiff: the politics of religious architecture

 The Report: 2017